ChengJiale150/jupyter-mcp-server/docs/tools_EN.md

 ### `delete_cell`

 - **Function**: Deletes a cell at a specified index in a Notebook.
-- **Output**: Returns the latest structure information of the Notebook after deletion.
+- **Output**: Returns basic information of cells surrounding the deletion operation (5 cells above and 5 cells below the deleted position, total 10 cells).
 - **Important Notes**:
     - Since this operation directly modifies the Notebook's structure, it is not recommended to delete multiple cells at once to avoid accidental deletion.
     - If you must delete multiple cells, explicitly tell the AI to delete them in descending order of their indices.
+    - To avoid returning too much information, only shows cell information around the deletion position.
 - **Parameters**:

 | Parameter | Type | Description | Default |